jaworra/Ensemble-ANFIS/README.md

 <small>Figure 2.
 Indexes correlation matrix</small>
 </p>

 <p></p>
 <p style="text-align:left">
-As ANFIS is a high parametric model, the challenge is to control parameters in order to avoid overfitting.
+The challenge in ANFIS model is to control the parameters in order to avoid overfitting.
 In this study ANFIS is based on first order Sugeno and Mamdani inference system with a number of indexes.
 Below is a sample of training model parameters selection.
 </p>